SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 2 jobs; 0 completed, 0 removed, 1 idle, 1 running, 0 held, 0 suspended
 ~~~~
-We need to type Ctrl-C to exit from watch command.
+We need to type `Ctrl-C` to exit from watch command.
 We see two running jobs.
 One is the dagman
 job which manages the execution of NAMD jobs.
 The other is the actual NAMD
-execution "namd_run_job0.sh".
+execution `namd_run_job0.sh`.
 Once the dag completes, you will see four .tar.gz
-files "OutFilesFromNAMD_job0.tar.gz, OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
+files `OutFilesFromNAMD_job0.tar.gz, OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
-OutFilesFromNAMD_job3.tar.gz".
+OutFilesFromNAMD_job3.tar.gz`.
 If the output files are not empty, the jobs are
 successfully completed.
 Of course, a through check up requires looking at the output results.

 ###Parallel DAG###